build-on-aws/content/posts/what-is-mlops-and-why-it-matters/index.md

 For actionable next steps, I recommend the following resources to further your MLOps journey:

-[MLOps Workshop](https://catalog.us-east-1.prod.workshops.aws/workshops/50716cb8-6a42-427f-9eeb-0465dea6e95b/en-US) - Dive into this workshop to gain a comprehensive understanding of MLOps principles, practices, and tools.
+[MLOps Workshop](https://catalog.us-east-1.prod.workshops.aws/workshops/50716cb8-6a42-427f-9eeb-0465dea6e95b/en-US?sc_channel=el&sc_campaign=devopswave&sc_geo=mult&sc_country=mult&sc_outcome=acq&sc_content=what-is-mlops-and-why-it-matters) - Dive into this workshop to gain a comprehensive understanding of MLOps principles, practices, and tools.

-[Develop ML Project with Amazon SageMaker](https://catalog.us-east-1.prod.workshops.aws/workshops/9a6bcca9-93d6-4e09-ada2-64b692267342/en-US) - Explore this workshop to learn how to develop end-to-end machine learning projects using Amazon SageMaker, a powerful MLOps platform.
+[Develop ML Project with Amazon SageMaker](https://catalog.us-east-1.prod.workshops.aws/workshops/9a6bcca9-93d6-4e09-ada2-64b692267342/en-US?sc_channel=el&sc_campaign=devopswave&sc_geo=mult&sc_country=mult&sc_outcome=acq&sc_content=what-is-mlops-and-why-it-matters) - Explore this workshop to learn how to develop end-to-end machine learning projects using Amazon SageMaker, a powerful MLOps platform.

-[Amazon Sagemaker Workshop](https://sagemaker-workshop.com/) - Visit this website to access a workshop that provides hands-on exercises, tutorials, and resources for leveraging Amazon SageMaker in your MLOps workflows.
+[Amazon SageMaker Workshop](https://sagemaker-workshop.com/?sc_channel=el&sc_campaign=devopswave&sc_geo=mult&sc_country=mult&sc_outcome=acq&sc_content=what-is-mlops-and-why-it-matters) - Visit this website to access a workshop that provides hands-on exercises, tutorials, and resources for leveraging Amazon SageMaker in your MLOps workflows.

 By engaging with these resources, you can gain practical knowledge, develop essential skills, and take significant strides in your MLOps journey.
 Embrace the opportunities to learn, practice, and collaborate with the MLOps community as you continue to enhance your expertise in this exciting field.